bda-lab/bda-lab.github.io/_pages/people.md

 </ol>

   <b>
-Note: </b>  The PE/RE and the Project students will be graded based on: (1) Research contribution (publishing/submitting papers), (2) Consistency of their interactions with the team, (3) Understanding the overall goal of the project/research topic and they ability to make suggestions, (4) Fulfilment of the assigned tasks on time, (5) Quality of the intermediate and the final reports/presentations.
+Note: </b>  The PE/RE and the Project students will be graded based on: (1) Research contribution (publishing/submitting papers), (2) Consistency of their interactions with the team, (3) Understanding the overall goal of the project/research topic and their ability to make suggestions, (4) Fulfilment of the assigned tasks on time, (5) Quality of the intermediate and the final reports/presentations.
 </div>